 From historic times, Ethiopia has provided some of the world’s best single origin premium coffee beans.
-In general, Ethiopian coffees are known for their complexity with a pungent, winey quality and a distinct wildness in their acidity.
+In general, Ethiopian coffees are best known for their complexity with a pungent, winey quality and a distinct wildness in their acidity.

 Coffee Growing Regions of Ethiopia